No-Bake Sourdough Discard Chocolate Oatmeal Cookies

 Instructions

-2. Combine the base ingredients: Add the sugar, milk, cocoa powder, and salt to a saucepan and stir over medium heat until smooth.
+2. Combine the base ingredients – Add the sugar, milk, cocoa powder, and salt to a medium saucepan and stir over medium heat until smooth and fully combined with no dry cocoa remaining.

-4. Remove from heat and mix in: Take the pan off the heat and stir in the butter, peanut butter, and sourdough discard until fully blended.
+5. Remove from heat and stir in the wet ingredients – Take the pan off the burner and immediately stir in the salted butter, peanut butter, and sourdough discard until fully melted and smooth.
+Work quickly as the mixture begins to thicken as soon as it leaves the heat.

-5. Add flavor and texture: Mix in the vanilla extract, then fold in the oats until evenly coated.
+6. Add the vanilla and oats – Stir in the vanilla extract, then fold in the rolled oats until every oat is evenly coated and the mixture looks thick and cohesive throughout.

 Notes